William F. Brantley

-William Felix Brantley (March 12, 1830 - November 2, 1870) was an American lawyer and American Civil War and Confederate States of America combatant.
-He served as a officer and brigadier general in the military Confederate States Army during the American Civil War (1861-1865), mainly in the Western Theater of the conflict.
+William Felix Brantley (March 12, 1830 - November 2, 1870) was an American lawyer, slaveowner, and Confederate General.
+Brantley led an infantry brigade in the Western theater of the American Civil War and was killed in a feud by unknown assailants in 1870.

-He was ambushed and murdered in central Mississippi in November 1870, reportedly as part of a family feud.
-His older brother, Dr. John Ransom Brantley, was killed a decade earlier in 1859 further west in Gonzales, Texas, and the family's’ reprisal for the killing led to other murders.
-Their younger brother Arnold Brantley was also killed in the former first county seat of Webster County, Mississippi and now non-existent town there of Greensboro three months earlier in August 1870; his unknown attackers escaped.

 Early life and career

 William Felix Brantley was born in 1830 in Greene County, Alabama, but moved with his family to Mississippi while still a child.
 He was a son of William Brantley, originally from Georgia, and his wife Marina (née Jolly) of Alabama.
 By 1850 Brantley was studying law in Carroll County, Mississippi.
 Two years later he began practicing as a lawyer in the former county seat and now non-existent town of Greensboro in Webster County, Mississippi.

 On December 27, 1855, Brantley married Cornelia S. Medley, and the couple had three children together.
 They were: Mary Thomas, born September 5, 1858, in Macon and died June 11, 1943, in St. Louis, Missouri; Joseph Ransom, born September 5, 1859, in Choctaw County and died there on September 19, 1869; and an unnamed infant born in 1861 and died on June 7 of that year.

 By 1860 Brantley was a practicing lawyer in Choctaw County, Mississippi.
 He and his family lived with one of his brothers, Dr. John Ransom Brantley.
-In 1861 he represented his county during the Mississippi state secession convention.
+He held twenty one people as slaves in 1860, and in January 1861 he represented his county during the Mississippi state secession convention.